 Getting CE Credit

 All Tennessee health professionals can enroll in ROUTE + ONE free of charge and participants will receive 0.25 practice specific credits for each question answered correctly on the first or second attempt.
 Up to 5 continuing education credits can be earned for the entire four-week learning module.
 In addition, the Tennessee State Health Professions Boards recognizes these credits as fulfilling licensing requirements for opioid education.
-PLEASE NOTE: This continuing education credit is currently for CME and CNE Only.
+PLEASE NOTE: This continuing education credit is currently for CME, CNE, and CPE only.

 Working as ONE